RhaeY/GANS/README.md

 # GANS
-TF2 Implementation of different variants of GANS
+Tensorflow 2 Implementation of different variants of GANS

 ## Introduction:
 This repository contains different vairants of gans and their tensorflow 2 implementation